 Dr. Andrus also holds faculty appointments at the University of California, San Francisco and the Johns Hopkins University Bloomberg School of Public Health.
 He began his global health career as a Peace Corps volunteer, serving as a district medical officer in Malawi and has since held positions in the U.S. Centers for Disease Control’s (CDC) Global Immunization Division, as head of the Vaccinology and Immunization Program at the Institute for Global Health at the Universities of California at San Francisco and Berkeley, and as director and professor of the Global Health MPH Program at George Washington University.

-Currently Dr. Andrus is the co-Chair of the Global Polio Partners Group and a member of the International Monitoring Board for the Polio Transition.
+Currently Dr. Andrus is the co-Chair of the Global Polio Partners Group and a member of the Independent Monitoring Board for the Polio Transition.
 Dr. Andrus serves on numerous WHO advisory committees, including PAHO’s Technical Advisory Group for Vaccine Preventable Diseases, and SEARO’s Verification Commission for Measles and Rubella Elimination.
 He also has been an active member of the ROTA Council.

 MD, Adjoint Professor of Family Medicine and Pediatrics, Section of Pediatric Infectious Disease at the University of Colorado School of Medicine and Adjoint Professor of Epidemiology at the Colorado School of Public Health